TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 8/1/2022: v3.3.
 Performance improvement by Purplemandown.
 9/22/2022: v3.4.
 Bugfix: markers once again show when no enemies are on the field, plus a slight performance improvement and some cleaning.
 10/4/2022: v3.5.
 Bugfix: talk events where the source unit is "active" now behave correctly.
+10/5/2022: v3.6 (pog version).
+Bugfix: same "active" bug again; turns out I only fixed it for two-way conversations yesterday.
+     * Bugfix: prep talk markers would show even if the destination unit was dead.
+     * Big overhaul of prep talk markers to improve performance.
+I feel like there's still room for improvement on the cleanliness side.